Montana/json-webtoken-react-server/README.md

 ## Notes

-Your CSS/Logo can be whatever, not going to add thme into core React project.
+Your CSS/Logo can be whatever, not going to add them into core React project.